linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Merrill Coercive Exchange Offers.md

 Exiting bondholders must consent to evisceration of the covenants

 Complaints of “coercion” arise from a more complex decision,  in which rejection entails adverse consequences.
 By way of illustration,  suppose Walking Wounded Corporations widely owned $10-1/2\%$ debentures are trading at 45.
 The financially distressed company attempts to lower its fixed charges by offering to exchange the outstanding issue for a like face amount of new $9\%$ debentures maturing in the same year,  and with covenant protection equivalent to that of,  the 10-1/2s.
-Pro forma analysis indicates that if all bondholders accept the exchange,  the resulting credit quality improvement will more than offset the coupon reduction,  causing the $9\%$ debentures to trade at 50.On the face of it,  bondholders have a collective interest in Walking Wounded’s offer being accepted.
+Pro forma analysis indicates that if all bondholders accept the exchange,  the resulting credit quality improvement will more than offset the coupon reduction,  causing the $9\%$ debentures to trade at 50.
+On the face of it,  bondholders have a collective interest in Walking Wounded’s offer being accepted.
 If the deal succeeds,  their holdings will rise in market value,  while their risk of default will decline

 From the standpoint of a single bondholder,  however,  there is a powerful incentive to reject the company’s offer.
 Suppose Cagey Fund,  which owns $1\%$ of the outstanding face amount of Walking Wounded 10-1/2s were to hold out,  while owners of the remaining $99\%$ exchanged their bonds for the 9s.
 The improvement in credit quality resulting from $99\%$ acceptance would not be materially less than the improvement resulting from $100\%$ acceptance.
 Cagey Fund's $10-1/2s$ would be worth considerably more than 50,  however,  by virtue of having a much higher coupon than the 9s.
 By opting out,  in short,  Cagey Fund would gain more than the bondholders who accepted the offer and thereby raised Walking Wounded’s credit quality.